 Phil Ridgeway is a professional bookbinder and founder of the Melbourne School of Bookbinding.
 After undertaking private studies in the UK and France, Phil further developed his skills through both professional and self-driven practice.
 The MSB was started to pass on the vast skills and knowledge acquired through years of practice to anyone interested in bookbinding.
 Phil also offers private bookbinding services through OrtBindery.

 Veronica (Ronnie) Sexton was part of a selected group of artisans chosen to work on the five year restoration of Windsor Castle which had been severely damaged by fire.
 Since then she has worked on a number of commissions in Ireland, England, the USA, Malaysia and Australia.
 She currently holds weekly classes at the Melbourne Guild of Fine Woodworking.
 In recent years Ronnie has allowed her strict European classical training in Gothic, Baroque and Rocco woodcarving to evolve into a more relaxed and free flowing style that forms the basis of her sculpture practice and WoodHenge exhibition.

 Big thanks to all of the esteemed artisans who participated in this program for sharing their time and expertise with students.

 Organised by student conservator Grace Barrand.
 This initiative was funded by a University of Melbourne SSAF Grant and supported by the International Specialised Skills (ISS) Institute, the Grimwade Centre and SC@M.

-Photographs by Katrina Watson for ISS Institute.
+Photographs + time-lapse by Katrina Watson for ISS Institute.